 UNIVERSITY PLACEMENT ASSISTANCE

 For the Pre-Master’s Program, you must maintain a B average overall with no grades less than a B in core courses and/or C in focus courses to progress to the next semester/level.
-For Master’s Preparation, Undergraduate Preparation and Intensive English programs, you must receive a C or higher to progress to the next semester/level.
+For Master’s Preparation and the Intensive English Programs, you must receive a C or higher to progress to the next semester/level.
 If you have less than a C- grade point average at the end of the semester/session, you may be discontinued from the USC International Academy at the discretion of the Academic Director.

 CERTIFICATE AND GRADES